 Niles and Daphne were like this for a while after they finally got together.
-If you spend seven years pining after one girl, you're allowed to be a little obnoxiously happy, the other characters was greatly relieved when the two got over this phase.
+If you spend seven years pining after one girl, you're allowed to be a little obnoxiously happy - but the other characters ere greatly relieved when they got over this phase.

 A later episode in the last season also has an interesting P.O.V based example; at one point, both Martin and Niles — both of whom are in happy, stable relationships, Martin about to get married again and Niles married with his first child on the way — sigh about how happy they are.
 From their perspective, it's merely a content but throwaway musing.
 Frasier, however, happens to be going through a particularly dismal time in his already pretty grim love life, so from his point-of-view, Martin and Niles are being insufferably smug and sneering about their good fortune.